 Copyright Anthony Summers, 2011

 "Non-fiction is devilishly tough work - eight days a week forever and not always well rewarded," Summers said in 2009, "But it's a privilege.
 Never, ever dull - and sometime it feels as though it really matters.
-It, if one is doing one's job right, means striving for the truth, especially when it's been deliberately hidden, and passing on what one discovers."
+If one is doing one's job right, it means striving for the truth, especially when the facts have been deliberately hidden, and passing on what one discovers."

-Seven bestsellers on, and married to longtime colleague and co-author Robbyn Swan, Summers still lives in Ireland - in a converted ferryman's cottage on the banks of the River Blackwater.
+Nine bestsellers on, and married to longtime colleague and co-author Robbyn Swan, Summers still lives in Ireland - in a converted ferryman's cottage on the banks of the River Blackwater.
+He has six chikdren.